EADS to continue to work with Germany on scrapped drone deal

 Internal government documents put the additional costs of getting the airworthiness approval at around 500 million-600 million euros ($647-$776 million), without any guarantee that approval would be achieved.

-The defense ministry declined to comment on the statement from EADS and Northrop Grumman.
+The defence ministry declined to comment on the statement from EADS and Northrop Grumman.